Kenmore

 Convection Fan Motor Failure

-Convection fan does not run in convection mode, uneven baking results
+Convection fan does not run in convection mode, leading to uneven baking results.

 Advertisements